hvdnet/hvdnet.github.io/src/resources/faq.md

 <summary>Which domain standards/specifications are recommended?</summary>
 <div class="card  p-2 rounded-2">

-This project is closely aligned on global standards and best practices supported and endorsed by national and international high-value data producers, custodians and user communities.
-Our works is guided by the FAIR data principles and of the CODATA Cross-Domain Interoperability Framework
+This project aligns with global standards and best practices endorsed by high‑value data producers, custodians, and user communities.
+Our work is guided by the FAIR principles and CODATA’s Cross‑Domain Interoperability Framework (CDIF).

-See [Standard](/resources/standards) for a list of specifications that we are currently working with.
+See our overview of [Standards & Best Practices](/resources/standards/) for the specifications we currently support and prioritize.

 </div>
 </details>